maubanel/UE5-Hello-World/README.md

 <!-- OVERVIEW -->
 ## Overview
 * This is an introductory walkthrough excersise in Unreal Engine 4 to extend upon the First Hour of UE4 tutorial on Unreal's Learning hub.
 It shows the building blocks for creating a level with "Hello World" spelled out with a camera that rotates around your creation.

 * Tested on UE4 4.26
-* Uses Github, Git LFS, Git, and Unreal Engine
+* Required to install: Github, GitHub Desktop, Git, Git LFS, and Unreal Engine

 <!-- TOC -->
 ## Table of Contents